 Other major cities have tried and failed for years to emulate the success of London.

 London is very huge, with an area equivalent to 607 square miles or 1572 square kilometers.
-It has over 8.8 million people who call it their home.
-But that population is expected to grow by:
+Its population in 2019 was over 8.8 million people, but that is expected to grow by:

 9.54 million in 2026